Foodie Fun And So Much More in Traverse City

 Grand Traverse Resort & Spa

 We then made our way to the Grand Traverse Resort & Spa.
 The resort really is like a city unto itself.
 Located on 900 acres of rolling hillside the beautiful scenery makes for a relaxing stay.
-The main lobby leads to a promenade of boutique retail shops including Dylan’s Candy Bar & Candy Cafe featuring Moomer’s Ice Cream – a local treat that’s a highlight in itself – American Spoon for locally sourced jams, fruit butter and preserves, and several retail clothing, logo and pro shops.
+The main lobby leads to the Marketplace.
+A great place to pick up coffee, a snack or a freshly baked goodie.
 It’s one-stop shopping if you don’t want to make the trek into town.
-Besides shopping, the Grand Traverse has many amenities that include three golf courses, indoor and outdoor tennis, indoor and outdoor swimming pools, beach access, a great spa, excellent dining and more.
+The Grand Traverse has many amenities that include three golf courses, indoor and outdoor tennis, indoor and outdoor swimming pools, beach access, a great spa, excellent dining, and more.
 The resort is perfect for a girls’ weekend, golf getaways, weddings and meetings, and a wonderful retreat for any time of year.

 More Traverse City Food